 The University therefore gives the following advice to all students in accommodation.

 You should not leave cooking unattended.
 Fires are often caused by oil whilst frying catching fire due to overheating when left unattended.
 Similarly fires have been caused by fat catching fire when left under grills.
+We would also not recommend cooking when you arrive home after a night out, as you are more likely to be tired and less vigilant.

 Grill pans and cookers must be kept free from fat and food debris.
 Grease and fat residues have caused fires due to overheating particularly when cookers have been left switched on inadvertently and unattended.